Constraints on leptoquarks from lepton-flavour-violating tau-lepton processes: The integration of leptoquarks

 The aim of this work is to translate the bounds on the ratio $C/\Lambda^{2}_{\text{CLFV}}$ (containing the Wilson coefficients ($C$s) of the $D=6$ operators in the SMEFT and the high-energy scale $\Lambda_{\text{CLFV}}$) obtained by analysing charged-lepton-flavour-violating $\tau$ processes in Ref.~\cite{Husek:2020fru}, into constraints on the couplings and mass scales of the leptoquark Lagrangian described in Section~\ref{sec:LQLagrangian}.

 Direct searches of leptoquarks have been extensively carried out at the LHC \cite{ParticleDataGroup:2020ssz}.
 Lower bounds on their masses depend crucially on their spin (scalar or vector), their weak charges and generations involved, and the supposedly dominant decay products.
-Generically, we can say that the present status requires $M_\text{LQ} > 1 - 2 \, \text{TeV}$, with a slight preference for the higher value \cite{ATLAS:2021oiz,CMS:2018qqq}.
-Meanwhile, indirect determinations from the $B$ anomalies or lepton-number-violating processes \cite{ParticleDataGroup:2020ssz} require heavier LQ masses (of few TeVs).
+Generically, we can say that the present status requires $M_\text{LQ} >$ 1--2\,TeV, with a slight preference for the higher value \cite{ATLAS:2021oiz,CMS:2018qqq}.
+Meanwhile, indirect determinations from the $B$ anomalies or lepton-number-violating processes \cite{ParticleDataGroup:2020ssz} require heavier LQs with masses of at least few TeVs (for ${\cal O}(1)$ LQ couplings).
 Hence, it is rather fair to say that $M_\text{LQ} \gg \Lambda_\text{EW}$ and that their contribution to $D=6$ SMEFT monomials is hidden into the Wilson coefficients we denote $C$ (or, more generally, into $C/\Lambda^2$).
 Assuming, in consequence, that there is such a mass gap between the SM particles and leptoquarks, we can integrate out the (heavy) leptoquark fields to recover the associated $D=6$ operators that contribute to the CLFV processes we study.

 In our previous work \cite{Husek:2020fru}, we concluded that the strongest bounds from CLFV processes involving the tau lepton, namely hadronic tau decays, were imposed on the four-fermion operators and the operator responsible for the radiative decay $\tau \rightarrow \ell \gamma$; see Table~\ref{tab:D6} for a detailed list of these operators.